kubrickfr/avsc-wiki/Home.md

 Quoting the [official documentation][avro-documentation]:

-  Avro provides:
+> Avro provides:
+>

-  + Rich data structures.
+> + Rich data structures.
-  + A compact, fast, binary data format.
+> + A compact, fast, binary data format.
-  + A container file, to store persistent data.
+> + A container file, to store persistent data.
-  + Remote procedure call (RPC).
+> + Remote procedure call (RPC).
-  + Simple integration with dynamic languages.
-Code generation is not required to read or write data files nor to use or implement RPC protocols.
-Code generation as an optional optimization, only worth implementing for statically typed languages.
+> + Simple integration with dynamic languages.
+Code generation is not required to
+>   read or write data files nor to use or implement RPC protocols.
+Code
+>   generation as an optional optimization, only worth implementing for
+>   statically typed languages.

+##

 # Browser usage

 ## Compatibility table

+`avsc` is tested against a variety of browsers using [Sauce Labs][saucelabs].

 [![Browser compatibility table](https://saucelabs.com/browser-matrix/mtth.svg)](https://saucelabs.com/u/buffer)

 ## Distributions

-Since not all of `avsc`'s functionality is always used and keeping library size low is important for client-side libraries, `avsc` comes in multiple flavors.
+`avsc` comes in multiple flavors to help minimize code size.
 Depending on which module you `require`, you will get a different distribution:

 + `'avsc/etc/browser/avsc'`: the full distribution (~51kB minified and
   compressed), including serialization, protocols, and Avro file support.
 This